geo-ant/blog/_posts/2023-12-30-variable-projection-part-2-multiple-right-hand-sides.md

 About three years ago, I announced in my [previous article](/blog/2020/variable-projection-part-1-fundamentals/) on variable projection, that I would write a follow up about VarPro with multiple right hand sides.
-This is that article.
+This is it.
 Global fitting with multiple right hand sides is an application where VarPro really shines because it offers significant computational savings.
 Let's dive right in.

-# Motivation or: What is Global Fitting?
+# What is Global Fitting?

-Global fitting is a term I came across in fluorescence lifetime literature back in the day when I was working in the field (cf. e.g. Warren2013).
-I am not sure whether it is a widely used term, but the professional data analysis software OriginLab&reg; Origin&reg; also seems to use it and [their definition](https://www.originlab.com/doc/Tutorials/Fitting-Global) is quite instructive:
+Global fitting is a term I came across in the fluorescence lifetime literature back when I was working in the field (see e.g. Warren2013).
+I am not sure whether it is a widely used term, but the data analysis software OriginLab&reg; Origin&reg; also seems to use it and [their definition](https://www.originlab.com/doc/Tutorials/Fitting-Global) is quite instructive[^slight-changes]:

 > The term "global fitting" generally refers to simultaneous curve fitting operations
-> performed on multiple datasets.
-Because datasets remain distinct, they may or
+> performed on multiple right hand sides.
+Because right hand sides remain distinct, they may or
 > may not "share" parameter values during the fit process.
-When a parameter is shared
+When a parameter is shared,
-> a single parameter value is calculated for all datasets.
+> a single parameter value is calculated for all right hand sides.
 When a parameter is
-> not shared, a separate parameter value is calculated for each dataset.
+> not shared, a separate parameter value is calculated for each right hand side.

-For this article we are concerned with global fitting of a vector valued function $$\boldsymbol f \in \mathbb{R}^m$$ to $$S$$ vector valued datasets $$\boldsymbol y_s \in \mathbb{R}^m$$, $$s = 1,\dots,S$$.
+The topic of this article is global fitting of a vector valued function $$\boldsymbol f \in \mathbb{R}^m$$ to $$S$$ vector valued right hand sides $$\boldsymbol y_s \in \mathbb{R}^m$$, $$s = 1,\dots,S$$.
-For this article, we are concerned only with fittin a so called _separable_ model function $$\boldsymbol f$$, which can be written as the linear combination of $$n$$ nonlinear functions.
-Now for our problem, we will assume that the nonlinear parameters are the same for all the members of the datasets, while the linear coefficients are allowed to vary between members.
-Using the formulation above, that implies that the nonlinear parameters of the fitting problems are shared between members of the dataset while the linear parameters are not.
-This will allow us to use VarPro to its full potential and reap potentially massive computational benefits.
+We are concerned only with fitting certain kinds of functions, so called _separable_ model functions.
+Those are functions $$\boldsymbol f$$ which can be written as the linear combination of $$n$$ nonlinear functions.
+Now for our problem, we will assume that the nonlinear parameters are shared for all the members of the datasets, while the linear coefficients are allowed to vary between members.
+I'll formalize this prose in the next section, so please bear with me.

+The fitting problem as stated above will allow us to use VarPro to its full potential and reap potentially massive computational benefits.
 However, not every fitting problem will fit this bill.
-We need a problem where it truly makes sense that the nonlinear parameters are shared among members of the datasets, while the linear coefficients are not.
+Firstly, we need a model function that is truly separable and secondly we need a problem where it is justified to assume that the nonlinear parameters are shared among members of the datasets, while the linear coefficients are not.

-One example of a problem that satisfies the condition above is Fluorescence Lifetime Imaging ([FLIM](https://en.wikipedia.org/wiki/Fluorescence-lifetime_imaging_microscopy)): it requires us to fit a number of lifetimes (the nonlinear parameters) from a multiexponential decay, with varying amplitudes of the individual exponential
-terms (the linear coefficients).
-It is a reasonable approximation that only a handful of distinct lifetimes are present in any one particular sample (corresponding to different fluorophores), but that the linear coefficients (corresponding to fluorophore concentration) might vary spatially across a sample (Warren2013).
+One example of a problem that satisfies the condition above is Fluorescence Lifetime Imaging ([FLIM](https://en.wikipedia.org/wiki/Fluorescence-lifetime_imaging_microscopy)): it requires us to fit a number of lifetimes (the nonlinear parameters) from a multiexponential decay, with varying amplitudes of the individual exponential decays (the linear coefficients).
+It is a reasonable approximation that only a handful of distinct lifetimes are present in any one particular sample (corresponding to different fluorophores[^lifetimes]), but that the linear coefficients (corresponding to fluorophore concentration) might vary spatially across a sample (Warren2013).

 # VarPro: A Quick Recap
-Since this article is a follow up of my [previous article](/blog/2020/variable-projection-part-1-fundamentals/), so I assume that you, kind reader, are familiar with it.
-I'll use the same notation as before so that its easy to go back and forth between the articles and I'll keep repetition to a minimum.
+Since this article is a follow up of my [previous article](/blog/2020/variable-projection-part-1-fundamentals/), I assume that you, kind reader, are familiar with it.
+I'll use the same notation as before, so that its easy to go back and forth between the articles and I'll keep repetition to a minimum.

 In the last article we were concerned with least squares fitting a vector valued